Myoporum laetum: Ecology

 Myoporum laetum has been introduced to several other countries including Portugal, South Africa and Namibia.
 It is considered an invasive exotic species by the California Exotic Pest Plant Council.

 Uses

 Indigenous use

 The Māori would rub the leaves over their skin to repel mosquitoes and sandflies.
+The leaf buds and inner bark also have uses in traditional rongoā medicinal practices, intended to soothe stomach pain or sore gums, and the berries were occasionally a traditional food source, however due to the presence of the toxin ngaione, consumption is not recommended.

+Early European uses

+Early European settlers to New Zealand used ngaio oil as a sheep dip, to protect sheep from parasites.

 Horticulture

 Ngaio is a hardy plant that will grow in most soils but needs full sun.
 It can also tolerate exposure to salt spray.
 It can be grown from seed or from semi-hard cuttings.

 Toxicity

 The leaves of this tree contain the liver toxin ngaione, which can cause sickness and or death in stock such as horses, cattle, sheep and pigs.

 Māori legend

-According to Māori legend, a Ngaio tree can be seen on the moon.
+According to Māori legend, a Ngaio tree can be seen on the Moon.
 Here is the story, as recounted by politician, historian, poet William Pember Reeves (1857–1932):